About Elaine Kozak

 Courtesy: Howard Fry

 Elaine Kozak grew up in pioneer conditions on a prairie farm.
 With few playmates and no television, she made up stories to entertain herself.
-The world beckoned, and after a rich and varied education including work abroad, Elaine enjoyed a fulfilling career involving trade policy, economic summits, and overseas missions.
+The world beckoned, and after a rich and varied education including work abroad, Elaine enjoyed fulfilling careers in information technology and international trade.

 Courtesy: Evan Gatehouse